gojek/clickstream-web/README.md

 ### start

-Resumes the tracking, have no effect when called with tracking on.
+Resumes the tracking, have no effect when called with tracking is not stopped.

 ```
 clckstrm.start();